steryu/steryu/README.md

 # steryu
 Hello, i'm Ster :)

-I'm currently a software engineer studying at Codam (42) in Amsterdam.
+I'm currently studying and learning C programming at Codam (42) in Amsterdam.

-Learning C programming.